 Training in mutation breeding and associated techniques

 According to IAEA’s internal data, since 2000, a total of 25 courses in mutation breeding have been conducted and a total of 470 individuals have been trained in regional training courses under RCA projects .
-From this 470 individuals, 108 are women (23%).
+Of the 470 individuals, 108 are women (23%).
 China is the country with the largest number of people trained with 47 trained individuals, followed by Vietnam and Indonesia with 36 people trained each.
 On average, 21 people have been trained in each country under RCA projects since 2000.
 See table below

 Figure X. Total people trained in regional trainings courses under RCA by country